67% Say Too Hard To Get Rid of Bad Teachers

 (Want a free daily e-mail update?
 If it's in the news, it's in our polls).
 Rasmussen Reports updates are also available on Twitter or Facebook.

-The survey of 1,000 Adults nationwide was conducted on January 22-23, 2012 by Rasmussen Reports.
+The survey of 1,000 Adults was conducted on February 7-8, 2012 by Rasmussen Reports.
 The margin of sampling error is +/- 3 percentage points with a 95% level of confidence.
 Field work for all Rasmussen Reports surveys is conducted by Pulse Opinion Research, LLC.
 See methodology.